awaragi/jest-supertest-starter/README.md

 npx husky add .husky/pre-commit "npm lint && npm format"
 ```

-## Sample tests
-We will be using [REQ | RES - Sample Test Service](https://reqres.in/) to demonstrate the patterns to use in this project.

 ## API Abstraction layer
 All API under test are mapped using re-usable abstraction library.
-The approach I recommend for creating reusable API for testing
+The recommended approach for creating reusable API for testing
 purposes is as follows:
-* Write an explicit test/spec calling directly the API to incorporate
+* Write an explicit test/spec calling directly the API
-* Once API is stable, refactor reusabe api calls src/api
+* Once API calls have stablised, refactor reusabe api calls into src/api (restrice to positive APIs)
-  * centralize environment handling in a client class
+  * centralize environment handling in a client/connection class
-* Ensure that the existing test/spec are still passing (TTD for Testing :) )
+* Ensure that the existing test/spec are still passing (TTD for Testing	😀)

->Important to keep the API abstraction layer to only happy path.
-They should in general validate input and validate API response
+>Important to keep the API abstraction layer to only positive flow (happy path).
+They should in general do both input validation and basic API response validations to be useful.

-> to be successful.
+> In other words, only port to API abstraction layer APIs that is re-usable in more than a single test

 ## Handling multiple target environments
 Use <src/env/> folder to setup multiple target environments.
 Setup reference to those environments in your
 <package.json> by prefixing TARGET=xxx in your test:* scripts.
-These variables can be used in the various API client
+These variables can be used in the various library functions (client, API, etc.).

-and library functions
+## Data drive testing
+Data drive testing is outside the scope of this starter project however:
+* the <src/test/users.feature/users.spec.js> contains a DTT test using JSON source file.
+* There are many CSV parsers that can be used to loaded data from a CSV file.
+* There are many database drivers that can be used to fetch data to be used as source for DTT.

 ## Story outline
 Here are the Steps to create an API and its associated tests